CSID-DGU/2020-1-OSSP2-dobest-8/README.md

 -If you eat Negative icon item, you can remove blocks.
 Crash into the block you want.

-Create Block
+Create Block Item
-If you eat Plus icon item, you can remove blocks.
+-If you eat Plus icon item, you can remove blocks.
 Click Right Mouse button.

+God Item
-If you eat Shield icon item, you can remove blocks.
+-If you eat Shield icon item,
 You don't die if you crash the block for a certain period of time.

 ## License and Credits